KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 Furthermore, as the VM frequently relies on a single blockchain, block space can be in short supply due to high demand on popular chains, and data that is entirely irrelevant to the developer can become required baggage to maintain their own data validation.

 These challenges make the VM model unpleasant for many experienced blockchain engineers.
 In fact, before Komodo existed, these very concerns inspired the Komodo engineers to avoid the VM model in search of a better solution for blockchain creativity.
-CryptoConditions is this solution.
+Custom Consensus is this solution.

-### CryptoConditions: Creativity at the Consensus Level, Without Losing the Consensus Mechanism
+### Custom Consensus: Creativity at the Consensus Level, Without Losing the Consensus Mechanism

-CryptoConditions (CC) allows a developer to add arbitrary code at the consensus level, and within the core software's daemon, without interferring with the existing consensus mechanism (CM).
+Custom Consensus (CC) allows a developer to add arbitrary code at the consensus level, and within the core software's daemon, without interferring with the existing consensus mechanism (CM).
 This grants the developer the ability to add core-level features and innovations without waiting for other members of the Komodo ecosystem.
 Combined with Komodo's Bitcoin-hash rate security, the simplicity of CC provides the developer with a competitive level of creative freedom.

 The entry point between the CC framework and the CM is a function, "OP_CHECKCRYPTOCONDITIONS".
 When executed, this function is able to initiate additional arbitrary code that is written in any programming language, assuming the language can call and execute C/C++ functions.
 The arbitrary code is separate from the CM, thus maintaining the CM's reliability.
 When the arbitrary code completes, the function accepts a `true` or `false` statement, and any additional meta data.